UCSB-AMPLab/telar-docs/docs/2-workflows/index.md

 # Workflows

 Telar offers two workflows for creating your exhibitions.
-Choose the one that best fits your needs and technical comfort level.
+Choose the one that best fits your needs and technical knowledge.

 ## GitHub Web Interface